python/mypy/mypyc/doc/introduction.rst

-**High performance and high productivity.** Since code compiled with mypyc can be run with CPython without compilation, and mypyc supports most Python features, mypyc lets you improve performance of Python with minor changes to workflows, and with minimal productivity impact.
+**High performance and high productivity.** Since code compiled with mypyc can be run with CPython without compilation, and mypyc supports most Python features, mypyc improves performance of Python with minor changes to workflows, and with minimal productivity impact.

 **Migration path for existing Python code.** Existing Python code often requires only minor changes to compile using mypyc, especially